ZolileN/dto-dashboard/README.md

   - Production tracks tags in the form `rel-{timestamp}`

 Any branch can be deployed to the Testing environment for review and testing.

+Note: there is a bunch of JSON data (see `lib/data/*.json`) that is used to populate the dashboards on every deployment.
+This used to populate the dashboards even on production; now, however, it only happens on non-production servers.
+On production, use the editor to add new data to dashboards, or use the import function in the admin section to create new dashboards via JSON.

 ### Staging